Formula

 No currency conversion is performed; when currency labels are shown, ISO 4217 codes are used for clarity.

 Rounding follows round-half-even to four decimal places consistent with common floating-point practice; outputs suppress trailing zeros and preserve exact integers.
-Edge cases: if liabilities = 0, the ratio is undefined; if both inputs are 0, the ratio is undefined; negative values are computed arithmetically but flagged in guidance as atypical for classification.
+Edge cases: if liabilities = 0, the ratio is not defined; if both inputs are 0, the ratio is not defined; negative values are computed arithmetically but flagged in guidance as atypical for classification.